mlandis/revbayes_fossils/README.md

 [ Slides not yet available. ]

-The course will consist of a brief overview of the models and statistical methods for conducting a total-evidence analysis under the fossilized birth-death model in RevBayes.
+The course will consist of a brief overview of the program RevBayes and the Rev language, in addition to a brief overview of the models and statistical methods for conducting a total-evidence analysis under the fossilized birth-death model.
 We will focus on the following models:

 * Stochastic branching processes as tree priors, with particular emphasis on the fossilized birth-death model (FBD)
 * Models of lineage-specific substitution rates (or rates of morphological change)